Many of us are trying to save energy, whether for financial or environmental reasons, or both.

 Today’s energy-efficient dishwashers use less water and electricity.
 Washing dishes by hand actually uses more water.

-If you’re using hot water, that means using more energy from the water heater.
+If you use hot water, the water heater uses more energy.
 Filling up the dishwasher and pressing a button is actually the energy-efficient way to go.

 CFL bulbs are the most energy-efficient choice